 Ian Clark, Bruce Booth and Philip Vickers serve on the Compensation Committee, which is chaired by Mr. Clark.
 Our board of directors has determined that each member of the Compensation Committee is "independent" as defined in the applicable Nasdaq rules.
-During the fiscal year ended December 31, 2019, the Compensation Committee met four times.
+During the fiscal year ended December 31, 2021, the Compensation Committee met six times.
 The Compensation Committee's responsibilities include:

-- annually reviewing and recommending to the board of directors corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and based on such evaluation, recommending to the board of directors (i) determining the cash compensation of our chief executive officer and (ii) grants and awards to our chief executive officer under equity-based plans; - reviewing and approving the cash compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy, and policy; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our Compensation Committee report if and when required by SEC rules; - reviewing and discussing with the board of directors corporate succession plans for our chief executive officer and our other key officers; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required, to be included in our annual proxy statement; - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters; and - retaining and approving the compensation of any compensation advisors.
+- annually reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives, and based on such evaluation, reviewing and approving the proposed compensation for our chief executive officer, including (i) the cash compensation of our chief executive officer, (ii) grants and awards to our chief executive officer under equity-based plans, (iii) amendments to or extensions of our chief executive officer's employment agreement or other similar arrangements, (iv) any severance or change in control arrangement, (v) any supplemental or retirement benefits, and (vi) any other compensation matters as may be directed by the Compensation Committee or our board of directors; - annually evaluating the performance of, or reviewing our chief executive officer's assessment of, our other executive officers in light of the corporate goals and objectives relevant to their compensation; - reviewing and approving the cash compensation of our other executive officers; - establishing and periodically reviewing any policies and programs concerning perquisite benefits and non-cash or other benefits for our executive officers; - reviewing and establishing our overall management compensation, philosophy, and policy; - reviewing our overall compensation policies and practices, and assessing whether any risks arising from such policies and practices are reasonably likely to have a material adverse effect on the Company; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our Compensation Committee report if and when required by SEC rules; - reviewing and discussing with the board of directors corporate succession plans for our chief executive officer and our other key officers; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required, to be included in our annual proxy statement; - reviewing and discussing with our board of directors management proposals to our stockholders as well as proposals received from our stockholders that relate to executive compensation matters; - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters; and

+• retaining and approving the compensation of any compensation advisors.